Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         <img src="assets/img/img-readme/fff8e6.png">

-        - Game Pages
+        - Home page, Game pages & Contact Page

-        At the game pages & the contact page you can click a button wich will randomly change the background color, the colors wich the background can randomly changes to is displayed below this text.
+        At the Home page, game pages & the contact page you can click a button wich will randomly change the background color, the colors wich the background can randomly changes to is displayed below this text.

         <img src="assets/img/img-readme/25876f.png">
         <img src="assets/img/img-readme/7fc3cc.png">